gerteck/mb-SSGs/contents/scully.md

 <frontmatter>
-  title: Topic 1
+  title: Scully SSG
 </frontmatter>

 <br>

+## Introduction to Scully.js

-# Topic 1
+# Topic 2

 > This is a placeholder page - more content to be added.